Monday, March 2, 2009

 There are plans for future studies involving the relationship between cat dander on furniture and cat ownership.
 Local cats were interested in the outcome of this study.

-One local cat, Radar, a 6-year-old Domestic Short Hair said "I always had the suspicion that there was a link there somewhere between cat ownership and the appearance of cat hair on clothing.
-I did alot of research myself on the net, but never found anything really solid to back up my claims."
+One local cat, Radar, a 6-year-old Domestic Short Hair said "I always had the suspicion that there was a link there somewhere between cat ownership and the appearance of cat hair on clothing."